-About the Critical Areas Determination
+About Critical Areas Review

-The county's Critical Areas Determination (CAD) is not a permit.
-It's a form you complete and submit to the county before you apply for a permit.
-It will help you find out if you have critical areas on your property.
-If you find there are critical areas mapped on your property, you'll need to hire biological professionals with the expertise in the specific critical area to prepare reports detailing the location, type and size of the critical areas and submit those reports with your completed CAD Determination.
+If you find there are critical areas mapped in proximity (within 400 feet of your project), you'll need to hire professionals with the expertise in the specific critical area to prepare reports detailing the location, type and size of the critical areas and submit those reports with your completed Critical Areas Review.

 Quick Start